 Jamie Cordes - M.M.
 B.M.
 Vocal Performance, is a versatile theatre artist with work encompassing duties as an educator, performer, director, and administrator.
 Jamie is a singing teacher in the Professional Acting Training Program and provides vocal training to musical theatre, acting, dance and theatre studies majors.
 Vocal students work on a range of material from classical to popular repertoire that will prepare them for a professional career.
 Jamie created a Broadway Pop Class that addresses the growing need to sing popular music in Broadway productions.
-The class was inspired by his certification in Somatic Voicework™ The LoVetri Method - Level I and II.
+The class was inspired by his certification in Somatic Voicework™ The LoVetri Method - Level I, II and III.

 Jamie is a proud Resident Artist with The Human Race Theatre Company in Dayton where he has performed as Sweeney Todd in Sweeney Todd, Dan in Next to Normal, Harold in The Full Monty, Ed in Torch Song Trilogy, Carl-Magnus Malcolm in A Little Night Music, Jason in Ordinary Days, Sam in Wait Until Dark, Major David Marshall in Right Next to Me and others.
 He has performed with local organizations including: Dayton Opera (Maximilian in Candide, Cascada in The Merry Widow), The Dayton Philharmonic Orchestra, Dayton Ballet (The Great Gatsby) and Bright Eyed Joy, a concert with Ricky Ian Gordon at Wright State University.
 Jamie has been involved in numerous new musical workshop productions at The Human Race Theatre Company that have allowed him to work with writers including Tony award winner, Brian Yorkey, David Spangler, Gregg Coffin, Joseph Thalken, Sean Michael Flowers, Larry Grossman, Duane Poole, and others.